IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

-    The server has been pre-configured as part of the hands-on lab Setup module, generating the Apache Kafka events that will simulate both "historical" and "live" customer interactions with Focus' online store and payment gateway.
+    The environment has been pre-configured in advance, generating the Apache Kafka events that will simulate both "historical" and "live" customer interactions with Focus' online store and payment gateway.

     [![](../images/4-5.png)](../images/4-5.png)<br><br><br>

-6. Select the **Accept certificates** toggle when asked if you wish to trust all security certificates issued by the event stream source.
+6. If prompted, select the **Accept certificates** toggle to trust all security certificates issued by the event stream source.

     When ready, click **Next** .